chainpoint/chainpoint-core/README.md

 You should back up this information in a secure place.
 ******************************************************

-Please fund the Lightning Wallet Address above with Bitcoin and wait for 6 confirmation before running 'make deploy'
+Please fund your lightning address with at least 3000000 Satoshis and wait for 6 confirmations, then run `make deploy`

+shutting down LND...

 $ make deploy
 ```